 Malaysia is one of the safest and politically stable countries in the world with a relatively low crime rate.
 The weather in Malaysia is sunny and rainy all year without extreme cold or hot weather conditions making the weather easy to adapt to.
-In 2011 survey ranked Malaysia the 19th most peaceful country out of 153 countries.
+In 2023 Global Peace Index ranked Malaysia the 19th most peaceful country out of 163 countries.

 On the whole, Malaysians are friendly, welcoming and love to socialise.
 The country is a contrasting blend of people from around the world with a vast number of ideologies.
 This makes Malaysia more congenial for international students.

 Malay and English are the most spoken languages in the country.
 Other languages and dialects that thrive in the country are Mandarin, Cantonese, Hindi, Telugu, Malayalam and Tamil among others.
 A majority of the universities in Malaysia conduct their lectures in English.
 Hence, it is easier for international students to understand the lectures better.

 Furthermore, there are many language centres and higher education institutions that offer basic English courses for those who are not proficient in English.

 9. Wanderlust for travel enthusiasts

 Travelling in a friendly, beautiful and culturally rich country is far more affordable than imagined.
 One gets extremely good value for money here.
 The stunning variety of attractions and free-time activities in the thrilling metropolitan area of Kuala Lumpur and the natural wonders such as Langkawi, Taman Negara, and Cameron Highlands ensure you will never run out of things to see and do.